spring-projects/spring-boot/spring-bootstrap-service/README.md

 you if the application is running and healthy. `/varz` is the default location for the metrics endpoint - it gives you basic counts and response timing data by default but there are plenty of ways to customize it.
+You can also try `/trace` and `/dump` to get some interesting information about how and what your app is doing.

+What about the home page?

     $ curl localhost:8080/
     {"status": 404, "error": "Not Found", "message": "Not Found"}

 That's OK, we haven't added any business content yet.
+But it shows that there are sensible defaults built in for rendering HTTP and server-side errors.

 ## Adding a business endpoint